sharkymark/v2-templates/docker-build-vnc/README.md

 1. code-server IDE (VS Code-in-a-browser)

 ### Additional resources
-1. `docker_image` and `build` to build a VNC image from a Dockerfile included in the directory
+1. `docker_image` and `build` to build a JupyterLab image from a Dockerfile included in the directory

 ### Additional bash scripting
 1. Prompt user and clone/install a dotfiles repository (for personalization settings)